 There are three different kinds of eye care professionals: ophthalmologists, optometrists and dispensing opticians.
 For a routine sight exam, you should see an optometrist but for any further investigation or surgery you may be referred to an ophthalmologist.

 Optometrists (OO) (previously known as ophthalmic opticians) are primary health care specialists trained to examine the eyes to detect defects in vision, signs of injury, ocular diseases or abnormality and problems with general health.

 Optometrists study at university for at least three years and must participate in a "pre-registration" year of assessed clinical training in practice, before being deemed to have the knowledge and skills needed to be registered.
 Once registered, they have the opportunity to develop their interests in specialist areas of practice and undergo further training.

-Optometrists perform eye exams and prescribe glasses, contacts, low vision aids, low vision aids, vision therapy to correct vision problems.
+Optometrists perform eye exams and prescribe glasses, contacts, low vision aids, and vision therapy to correct vision problems.
 They also can treat most eye diseases with medications.
 But, with a few exceptions, optometrists typically are not trained or licensed to perform eye surgery.